SBA offers financial aid to fix riot damages; businesses and individuals can apply

 The SBA said it will offer low-interest loans repayable over as long as 30 years for working capital and to repair damage that happened from May 27 to June 8.
 The agency will accept loan applications until early October.

-For small businesses and small agricultural cooperatives, and most private nonprofits, SBA offers Economic Injury Disaster Loans to help meet working capital needs caused by the disaster.
-They are available regardless of whether the business suffered any physical property damage.
+For small businesses and small agricultural cooperatives, and most private nonprofits, SBA offers Economic Injury Disaster Loans to help meet working capital needs.
+They are available regardless of whether the business suffered physical property damage.
 Homeowners and renters who incurred related damage are eligible for loans of up to $40,000.

 Interest rates are as low as 3% for businesses, 2.75% for nonprofit organizations and 1.25% for homeowners and renters with terms up to 30 years.
 Loan amount and terms are based on each applicant’s financial condition.

+Democrats have proposed giving small business owners as much as $300 million to cover uninsured damage, but Republicans have opposed the legislation, citing concerns over the size of the bailout as well as the role Minneapolis officials, accused of being slow to respond as demonstrations over the death of George Floyd in police hands turned to riots.
+Some key Republican leaders won’t support the rebuilding effort unless local officials in Minneapolis and St. Paul contribute to the program.

+SBA loans of up to $200,000 are also available to homeowners to repair or replace damaged or destroyed real estate, and homeowners and renters are eligible for loans up to $40,000 to repair or replace damaged or destroyed personal property, according to the SBA.

-The SBA made the loans available in response to a request from Walz for a disaster declaration by the SBA.
-The declaration covers Hennepin County and the adjacent counties of Anoka, Carver, Dakota, Ramsey, Scott, Sherburne and Wright in Minnesota.
+The SBA made the loans available in response to a request from Walz for a disaster declaration by the agency.
+The declaration covers Hennepin County and the adjacent counties of Anoka, Carver, Dakota, Ramsey, Scott, Sherburne and Wright.

-Businesses and individuals may also obtain information and loan applications on the SBA's website, by calling the SBA's customer service center at 1-800-659-2955 or by sending e-mail to disastercustomerservice@sba.gov.
+The SBA’s Virtual Disaster Loan Outreach Center will help prospective recipients to apply online through SBA’s secure website at disasterloanassistance.sba.gov.